 Typically, a robust global payroll strategy provides companies with the following benefits:

-Pay and time in a single system: Employees have been experiencing acute levels of financial stress due to the pandemic and over half of U.S. workers have struggled to cover their expenses between pay periods in 2020.
+Employees have been experiencing acute levels of financial stress due to the pandemic.
+BrightPlan’s 2022 Wellness Barometer survey found 72% of workers feel financially stressed, which is impacting their health, engagement, and productivity.
 If payroll isn’t done correctly or on time, employees can lose confidence in their employers’ ability to pay them.

 A single system for payroll and time tracking can also elevate the pay experience for the employees as they’re paid accurately and on time no matter where they’re working from.
 Mobile, self-serve technology can provide employees with greater access to view their current and past earning statements at any time so they can better manage their personal finances.
 This shows the level of investment the company is making in addressing the needs of their people, which can contribute to better retention and engagement.

-Lower risk exposure: A single solution for global payroll can help you stay on top of changing legislation in multiple regions and avoid costly fines and penalties.
+A single solution for global payroll can help you stay on top of changing legislation in multiple regions and avoid costly fines or penalties.
 Employers can review and validate multi-currency payroll so employees get paid in the right amount for the region they’re working out of.

 As well, it can help lessen reliance on hard-to-understand customized processes at the country level.
-For instance, a unified global payroll platform can help companies conduct global audits that help administrators identify and resolve issues proactively.
+For instance, a unified global payroll platform can enable companies to conduct global audits that help administrators identify and resolve issues proactively.

-Enhanced employee experience: Prior to the pandemic, organizations were beginning to view payroll as a more integral component of the overall employee value proposition.
+Prior to the pandemic, organizations were beginning to view payroll as a more integral component of the overall employee value proposition.
 A unified global payroll platform makes it easier for innovations on self-service, mobility, helpdesk support, etc. to reach employees in all countries.
-It helps offer employees consistent service standards across the world while also providing them a localized user interface that reflects local norms in terms of time, currency, language etc. Organizations can leverage a single solution that allows for customization and fulfillment of geography-specific HR requirements.
+As remote work expands the possibility of a borderless workforce, a global solution helps offer employees consistent service standards across the world while also providing them a localized user interface that reflects local norms in terms of time, currency, language etc. Organizations can leverage a single solution that allows for customization and fulfillment of geography-specific HR requirements.

 In this new reality, organizations need to approach payroll differently to make smarter business decisions.
 Leading global organizations are turning to more reliable global partners with innovative technologies to help them adjust to the growing number of complexities, lack of resources, and ever-evolving legislative changes.
 Learn how Dayforce can help your organization better manage global payroll in an ever-changing world of work.